Now available in a brand-new revised edition from Shadowpaw Press

 “You will not!
 Sitting and worrying about what you cannot change will not help you or me or the village.
 But what you teach those children is vital.
 You, young lady, will do your duty.”
 His smile took some of the edge off his words.

 A little abashed, she looked down.
-“Yes, grandfather.”
+“Yes, Grandfather.”

 “Good.
 Now, I think I’ll take some breakfast up to the library…”

 As her grandfather went out through the curtained arch into the stairwell, Amarynth turned and slowly went the other way.
 What if there is no way to deal with this—monster? she thought.
-What if it keeps us—grandfather—from Singing?
+What if it keeps us—Grandfather—from Singing?

 Then the village will die, she answered herself harshly.
-The people would not remain without Spirit Singers to guide their dead along the Path through the Between World to the Gate of the Upper World.
-They would go where there were Singers.
+The people would not remain in a place without Spirit Singers to guide their dead along the Path through the Between World to the Gate of the Upper World.
+They would go to where there were Singers.
 If they did not, Covedrift would become a village of ghosts, haunted by unSung spirits, pitiful creatures with no power in the Lower World except to bring fear, even to those whom they had loved.

 And what would become of her and her grandfather?
 Her grandfather’s answer to her question about her studies echoed in her mind.
 Indeed, what else could she be but a Spirit Singer?
 Her life in the tower was all she had ever known.
-Her grandfather had travelled far into the mountains, to her home village of Snowvale, somehow knowing she had been born with the Gift, that it had, as was its wont, skipped a generation and emerged in his daughter’s child.
+Her grandfather had travelled far into the mountains, to her home village of Lakevale, somehow knowing she had been born with the Gift, that it had, as was its wont, skipped a generation and emerged in his daughter’s child.
 She often wondered how her parents had felt, giving her up; had they wailed, and protested, and sworn at her grandfather, or had they handed her to him with pride and sadness?
 Her grandfather’s silence about her mother, his daughter, made her think the former more likely.
-But however it had been, tradition and necessity had left her parents no choice; the Gift was rare, and could not be wasted.
+But however it had been, tradition and necessity and the law had left her parents no choice; the Gift was rare and could not be wasted.

 Yes, she thought, and perhaps you would be like the girls your age you see in the village market, giggling and whispering and flirting with the boys, with no knowledge about or interest in anything else.
-That image certainly didn’t appeal to her, either.
+That certainly didn’t appeal to her, either.
 Her life as an apprentice Spirit Singer had developed in her a thirst for knowledge that she could not imagine being quenched in thoughts of bread and babies; but all her learning would do little for her if she could not Sing.

 As for her grandfather, he had been a Spirit Singer all his long life, and was too old to farm or fish; they depended for their living upon the food sent them by the villagers.
 If we were not Singers, she thought, we might very well starve.

-As always Amarynth felt a little tingle of awe as she opened the book, its plain fish-leather binding belying the riches within.
-She turned the vellum leaves to the place she had marked from the last lesson, and motioned to the child seated nearest.
+As always Amarynth felt a little tingle of awe as she opened the book, its plain green fish-leather binding belying the riches within.
+She turned the vellum leaves to the place she had marked from the last lesson and motioned to the child seated nearest.
 “All right, Mindi,” she said, smiling at the little blonde-haired girl.
 “Let’s hear you read the story of the Master’s first Singing.”

 Mindi looked both scared and proud, and hesitantly stood up and came to the front.
-Amarynth helped her up on the little step she had built for the smaller children, then moved to one side and gave the girl a reassuring smile.
+Amarynth helped her up onto the little step she had built for the smaller children, then moved to one side and gave the girl a reassuring smile.

-“And suddenly the Master sensed that the boy was still there, close by, not in the little broken body his mother was holding to her so tightly, but in the Between World.
+“And suddenly, the Master sensed that the boy was still there, close by, not in the little broken body his mother was holding to her so tightly, but in the Between World.
 He—”

 Mindi was still reading, a little softer now.
-“But as the Master approached the glowing, golden gate, he had to stop, because the gate was closed, and he didn’t know how to open it…”
+“But as the Master approached the glowing, golden Gate, he had to stop, because the Gate was closed, and he didn’t know how to open it…”